nilsangabriel/nilsangabriel/README.md

 **Just a guy building projects, experimenting, breaking things, and figuring out how they work.**

-* 🛠️ Currently learning React Native, Swift, and Go.
+* 🔭 Currently learning React Native, Swift, and Go.
+* 🛠️ I work primarily with C, C++, JavaScript, and Python.
 * 🖥️ I like tinkering with hardware and networking which led me to homelabbing.

 <p align="center">
-  <a href="https://kernil.org">Visit my porfolio</a>
+  <a href="https://kernil.org">Visit my portfolio 💼</a>
 </p>